1960 United States Senate election in Maine

 The 1960 United States Senate election in Maine was held on November 8, 1960.
-Incumbent Republican U.S. Senator Margaret Chase Smith was re-elected to a third term over Democratic State Senator Lucia Cormier.
+Incumbent Republican U.S. Senator Margaret Chase Smith was re-elected to a third term over Democratic State Representative Lucia Cormier, the floor leader of the Maine House of Representatives.

-This was the first election in U.S. Senate history in which all candidates or all major-party candidates were women.
-This was the first U.S. Senate election in Maine that was held in November, rather than in September.
+This was the first election in United States Senate history in which the major-party nominees were both women, a fact that drew national and international press attention to what several newspapers dubbed the "Petticoat Race."
+It was also the first U.S. Senate election in Maine held in November rather than September, following a 1957 amendment to the Constitution of Maine that moved the state's general elections to align with the rest of the country.